elephantscale/es-training-new/cassandra/slides/Cassandra_Intro.md

  * CAP Theorem is in effect again

- * Strong consistency in a distributed system will mean “locking” and “blocking”
+ * Strong consistency in a distributed system will mean "locking" and "blocking"

-     - Writers “lock” the data they are updating
+     - Writers "lock" the data they are updating

-     - All readers attempting to read the data “block” till lock is released
+     - All readers attempting to read the data "block" till lock is released

  * Locking and Blocking will reduce data throughput